-On July 5, 2012, Melco, through its indirect subsidiary, entered into a memorandum of agreement (the "MOA") with the SM Group, Belle and PLAI for the development of City of Dreams Manila.
-Further to the MOA, on October 25, 2012, the MPHIL Holdings Group entered into the Cooperation Agreement and other related arrangements with the SM Group, Belle and PLAI.
-Melco Resorts Leisure also entered into the Lease Agreement on October 25, 2012 with Belle for the lease of the land and buildings for City of Dreams Manila.
+On July 5, 2012, Melco, through its indirect subsidiary, entered into a memorandum of agreement (the "MOA") with SMIC and certain of its subsidiaries (the "SM Group"), Belle and PLAI for the development of City of Dreams Manila.
+Further to the MOA, on October 25, 2012, the MPHIL Holdings Group entered into a cooperation agreement (the "Cooperation Agreement") and other related arrangements with the SM Group, Belle and PLAI.
+Melco Resorts Leisure also entered into a lease agreement (the "Lease Agreement") on October 25, 2012 with Belle for the lease of the land and buildings for City of Dreams Manila.

 On March 13, 2013, the Cooperation Agreement and the Lease Agreement became effective upon the completion of the closing arrangement conditions, with minor changes to the original terms (except for certain provisions of the Cooperation Agreement which were effective on signing).
-In addition, the MPHIL Holdings Group and the Philippine Parties entered into the Operating Agreement on March 13, 2013, pursuant to which Melco Resorts Leisure has been granted the exclusive right to manage, operate and control City of Dreams Manila.
+In addition, the MPHIL Holdings Group and the Philippine Parties entered into an operating agreement (the "Operating Agreement") on March 13, 2013, pursuant to which Melco Resorts Leisure has been granted the exclusive right to manage, operate and control City of Dreams Manila.

-On December 19, 2013, Melco Resorts Leisure priced its ₱15 billion aggregate principal amount of Senior Notes at par, with a maturity date of January 24, 2019.
+On December 19, 2013, Melco Resorts Leisure priced its ₱15 billion aggregate principal amount of Senior Notes at par, with a maturity date of January 24, 2019 (the "Senior Notes").
 The issuance of the Senior Notes was completed on January 24, 2014.
 The net proceeds from the issuance of Senior Notes were used for funding the City of Dreams Manila project, refinancing of debt and general corporate purposes.

-PAGCOR issued the Regular License dated April 29, 2015 in replacement of the Provisional License to the Licensees for the operation of City of Dreams Manila.
+PAGCOR issued the Regular License dated April 29, 2015 in replacement of the provisional license ("Provisional License") to the Licensees for the operation of City of Dreams Manila.
 The Regular License has the same terms and conditions as the Provisional License and is valid until July 11, 2033.